mamunur121/github-battle/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### Functionality of the project,

+* popular project of different languages like JavaScript, Python in GitHub using feting GitHub API.
+* Based on a simple algorithm, who has more followers and following, make a battle between two user and finally we can see who is the winner and looser.
+* Both of the link has dark and white mode.
+* In the Battle link, put user name in the input field, and click the submit button, see the output using query string, click the Reset button, back to the Battle link again.

+* If we try for a invalid link, it will show 404.

 ### `npm test`